Han Han: Business and magazines

 Within five days of putting up the blog post, Han received over 10,000 article submissions from across China, and also a few thousand résumés.
 There were several articles of the types which Han had expressly forbidden from submission, such as cut and paste jobs, pornographic literature and dissertations.
 Han expressed his exasperation with these and declared that such articles would not be published.

 Han's setup of his magazine received widespread attention, with editors proclaiming that the higher fees enabled the writing profession to regain a measure of financial independence and dignity.
 One journalist even commented that Han had completed his transformation from a rebellious youth into a full-fledged intellectual.

 Due to certain publishing and circulation restrictions in China, Han's magazine, which was originally planned for publication in August 2009, remained unpublished for some time.

 One of the delays was reportedly because of an article that detailed the blacklisting of actors.

-On July 6, 2010, his magazine Party (独唱团) was finally published.
-According to the publisher, the magazine became the most popular book on Amazon.cn less than 10 hours after pre-selling.
+On July 6, 2010, his magazine Party (独唱团) was finally published, but was shut down in December of the same year.

-On June 11, 2012, Han Han published his own digital magazine One（一个） with his old editorial board of the Party（独唱团） magazine.
+On June 11, 2012, Han Han published his own digital magazine One (一个) with his old editorial board of the Party (独唱团) magazine.
 He first published iOS app, and then was able to launch the Android version "One" app on November 28, 2012.
 As stated in his foreword of the One magazine, he wishes his readers to take off a few minutes every day to read and think.
 The basic frame of this magazine is to offer one picture, one article, and one Q&A column every day.

 Faced with critics saying he was not directly talking about democracy and the government this time, he said he felt "tired" of the repetitive political discussion on the web, so he decided to focus on editing a good magazine this time.

-Rally racing career
+Rally racing

 After Han turned professional as a rally driver, there were rumours that he had encountered financial difficulties.
 Han himself admitted that writers and race car drivers in China earned less compared to those in other professions.
 Furthermore, his only income source was from book royalties as he was not involved in other revenue generating activities.
 However, he continued to race as it gave him a sense of achievement.
 Winning prizes also enabled him to prove to himself that he was a well-rounded learner.
 As Han stated in a media interview in 2007:

 The following highlights some of Han's achievements in his racing career: